patriciogonzalezvivo/thebookofshaders/04/README-pl.md

 ### W **Blender**

-[GlslTexture](https://github.com/patriciogonzalezvivo/glslTexture) to addon pozwalający programistycznie generować textury z użyciem shaderó GLSL.
+[GlslTexture](https://github.com/patriciogonzalezvivo/glslTexture) to addon pozwalający programistycznie generować textury z użyciem shaderów GLSL.
 Jest on w pełni kompatybilny z resztą sandboxów w tym rozdziale.
 Jak go użyć?

 <!-- [GlslTexture](https://github.com/patriciogonzalezvivo/glslTexture) is an addon that allows you to programmatically generate textures using GLSL Shaders and is fully compatible with the rest of the sandboxes on this chapter.
 How it works: -->